Click on the title of any bill for further information from the Legislative Counsel of California.

 - AB 139 (Holden) — Domestic violence: fees

-- AB 157 (Campos) — Protective orders: false impersonation
+- AB 157 (Campos) — Protective orders: credibly impersonating and falsely personating

 - AB 176 (Campos) — Family law: protective and restraining orders

-- AB 238 (Gomez) — Protective orders: California Restraining and Protective Order System
+- AB 238 (Gomez) — Protective and restraining orders: computer database system

 - AB 307 (Campos) — Protective orders